jamesm224/phage-plasmid-classification/README.md

 # Source Code

 The files in this repository contain code and smaller data files.
 If you want additional information, please reach out to James Mullet for further information/questions (jmullet@mit.edu).
-Additionally, genomes and other metadata can be found on Figshare located here: https://figshare.com/s/b0ffbc71c0bf43e251df
+Additionally, genomes and other metadata can be found on Figshare located here: (will attach soon!)

 1. Bins Folder - Contains many scripts used in the experimental design of this project
 2. Data Folder - Includes the input testing/training data and classified phage-plasmid accessions